frnsys/geiger/README.md

     $ python -m textblob.download_corpora

-If you need to, train the necessary models (i.e. those which power other featurizers).
-For example, the `polisent` featurizer must have its `polisent` model trained:

-    $ python run.py train_polisent

-For the `baseline` strategy, the following must be trained:
+For the `baseline` ("talked about") strategy, the following must be trained:

     $ python train_phrases.py
     $ python train_idf.py

 You can use any corpus to train these on; I used the body text of about 120k NYT articles and it has worked well.
 The more, the better, most likely.

+These are used to better identify phrases in text and to have some notion of salience (inverse document frequency).

 Run the server: